 As some of you know, in 2016, I set out on my African aromatics tour. (https://apothecarysgarden.com/2016/01/26/the-african-fair-trade-frankincense-and-myrrh-tour-2016/).

 The motivation behind this trip was to facilitate sustainability and fair trade of medicinal/fragrant resins from the Horn of Africa.
-Early 2016 I spent a week and a half in remote, (hot), Samburu county sourcing native resin bearing Frankincense and Myrrh trees and initiating a fair trade platform for the semi-nomadic, pastoralist women of the Samburu tribe in North Eastern Kenya.
+In early 2016 I spent a week and a half in remote (hot) Samburu County sourcing native resin bearing Frankincense and Myrrh trees and initiating a fair trade platform for the semi-nomadic, pastoralist women of the Samburu tribe in North Eastern Kenya.

-Though Frankincense and Myrrh trees are abundant in their area, the women do not tap or injure the trees to increase yield as is often the case in other areas and with other types of resin-bearing trees.
+Though Frankincense and Myrrh trees are abundant in their area, the women do not tap or injure the trees to increase yield, as is often the case in other areas and with other resin-bearing trees.

-Harming nature is frowned upon and contrary to their belief system and their reverence for their Nature Goddess N’gai.
-The Samburu only collect the resins that form due to incidental injuries from goats and Baboons who find the bark of Boswellia Neglecta delectable, and elephants who casually trample trees like matchsticks as elephants tend to do.
-In fact it is believed these trees and some other frankincense and Myrrh species cannot be tapped due to their thin bark and different physiology.
+Harming nature is frowned upon and contrary to their belief system and reverence for their Nature Goddess, N'gai.
+The Samburu only collect the resins that form due to accidental injuries from goats and Baboons who find the bark of Boswellia Neglecta delectable and elephants who casually trample trees like matchsticks as elephants tend to do.
+In fact, these trees and some other frankincense and Myrrh species cannot be tapped due to their thin bark and different physiology.

-The Samburu women collect both a light and a dark B. Neglecta incense.
-Yes…I had to see this for myself and it is true!!
+The Samburu women collect both a light and a Black Frankincense Neglecta resin.
+Yes...I had to see this for myself and it is true!!
 Initial injury generates a clear sap that hardens translucent and light golden.

 Very little clear resin is available from the trees compared to the dark resin.

 Like all its brothers, Frankincense Neglecta is ruled by the Sun from an astrological point of view.
-It is calming and strengthening to both mind and heart, aids in meditation and concentration, and helps raise one’s spirits.
+It calms and strengthens both mind and heart, aids in meditation and concentration, and helps raise one's spirits.

-When burned as incense, it helps cleanse a space and create a sense of sacredness.
+Burned as incense helps cleanse a space and create a sense of sacredness.

 The infused oil of Frankincense Neglecta oleoresin and its essential oil are valuable ingredients in respiratory rubs, salves and oils.
-It yields itself readily to oleo-extraction with vegetable oils which makes a most excellent chest rub for congestion, asthma, bronchitis and colds.
+It yields itself readily to oleo-extraction with vegetable oils, making a most excellent chest rub for congestion, asthma, bronchitis, and colds.

 This calming oil is easy to make with a bit of resin and some warm olive oil.
 Here are instructions for making your own Heartsease oil-https://apothecarysgarden.com/2014/07/30/how-to-make-a-whole-extract-of-frankincense-and-other-oleoresins/?wref=tp

-As all types of Frankincense, this oleoresin makes an exceptional incense for the home and ritual.
+As all types of Frankincense, White frankincense Neglecta makes an exceptional incense for the home and ritual.